-transferred to a transferee1112, (ii) all or any of the shares held by a transferor in a pertinent financial institution incorporated in Singapore be transferred to a transferee; or (iii) the share capital of a pertinent financial institution incorporated in Singapore be reduced by the cancellation of any share capital (whether paid-up or not).
+(4) Power to order a compulsory transfer of business, transfer of shares or compulsory restructuring of share capital: The MAS may make a determination that (i) the whole or any part of the business of a transferor that is a pertinent financial institution shall be transferred to a transferee14, (ii) all or any of the shares held by a transferor in a pertinent financial institution incorporated in Singapore be transferred to a transferee; or (iii) the share capital of a pertinent financial institution incorporated in Singapore be reduced by the cancellation of any share capital (whether paid-up or not).
 The exact grounds on which the MAS exercises these powers would vary depending on the type of financial institution in question, but in the case of banks and merchant banks, would generally involve the same grounds on which the MAS' powers to appoint a statutory adviser or statutory manager (as described above) may be exercised.
 In making such a determination, the MAS would generally also have regard to factors such as the interests of affected persons of the transferor and the transferee and the stability of the financial system in Singapore.
 These powers are subject to approval by the Minister.
 In the case of a bank incorporated in Singapore, the Minister will not approve the transfer or the restructuring unless he is satisfied that it is in the national interest to do so.

 In June 2015 the MAS released a consultation paper on Proposed Enhancement to the Resolution Regime for Financial Institutions in Singapore.
 This was followed by a second consultation paper in April 2016, which set out the proposed legislative amendments to effect these proposals ("Resolution CP 1" and "Resolution CP 2", respectively).
-Amongst other things, the MAS These consultation papers set out proposed to include the following restrictions on termination rights in relation to resolution proceedings.
+These consultation papers set out proposed restrictions on termination rights in relation to resolution proceedings.

 Following these consultations, the Monetary Authority of Singapore (Amendment) Act (the "MAS Amendment Act") was gazetted on 4 August 2017.
-The MAS Amendment Act has not come into force, but when it does, it will amend the MAS Act to introduce the following:
+The MAS Amendment Act has not come into force, but when it does, it will amend the MAS Act was amended to introduce the followingThe MAS Act also includes the following stays in connection with resolution proceedings: